 - 7. Strategic Green Infrastructure will be provided or enhanced in conjunction with the locations for major residential development identified above, the Strategic River Corridors of the Trent, Erewash and Leen rivers, canal corridors, the Greenwood Community Forest, and Urban Fringe areas.
-Further detail is set out at Policy 16. - 7.8.
+Further detail is set out at Policy 16. - 8.
 The implementation of this policy will be kept under review.
-Its effectiveness will be measured through the Key Monitoring Indicators set out in the table at paragraph 3.20.1, and, if required, remedial action will be taken as specified in this table. - Note: Strategic Sites marked [#] have the status of 'strategic allocations' and are available for housing and other development where specified from the date of adoption of the Core Strategiesexpected to begin to deliver housing within the first five years of adoption, whilst those marked have the status of 'strategic locations' and will be allocated through part 2 Local Plansare expected to deliver housing after five years from adoption.
+Its effectiveness will be measured through the Key Monitoring Indicators set out in the table at paragraph 3.20.1, and, if required, remedial action will be taken as specified in this table.

+Note: Strategic sites marked \ have the status of 'strategic allocations' and are available for housing and other development where specified from the date of adoption of the Core Strategies, whilst those marked \ have the status of 'strategic locations' and will be allocated through part 2 Local Plans.
 Key Settlements are also 'strategic locations' and will deliver housing throughout the plan period.
-Boots/Severn Trent and the Regeneration Zones are 'strategic locations' for housing purposes, but are capable of delivering economic development in the first 5 years from adoption, based on the existing infrastructure of the sites.
-The Boots site is anticipated to accommodate 1,150 homes in line with the ACS.
+Boots / Severn Trent and the Regeneration Zones are 'strategic locations' for housing purposes, but are capable of delivering economic development in the first 5 years from adoption, based on the existing infrastructure of the sites.
+The Boots site is anticipated to accommodate 1,150 homes in line with the Aligned Core Strategies.
 However, due to the ongoing masterplanning work the distribution of these homes between Broxtowe Borough and Nottingham City may change.
-This will not effect the housing provision figures for those two Councils.
+This will not affect the housing provision figures for those two Councils.